pomdtr/smallweb/README.md

 # Smallweb

 What if your computer had an internet folder, where each subfolder would be mapped to a subdomains?
-That's what Smallweb is about.

-Creating a new website becomes as simple as running `mkdir` and creating a few files.
+Smallweb makes creating a new website as simple as running `mkdir` and creating a few files.
 Instead of learning with a clunky REST API, you can use the unix tools you already know and love to manage your websites.

 ## Example